RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 In the admin site, providing that you are a superuser you can now:
 - Create, Read, Update or Delete an Account,
 - Create, Read, Update or Delete a Contract,
-- Read, Update or Delete an Event,
+- Read, Update an Event,
 - Create a Status.

 The cannot: